natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20775.md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|PKT (7.62 mm)}}

-The only machine gun the 775 has available is a coaxial 7.62mm PKT.
-This weapon is next to useless as open-top vehicles are exceedingly rare and it doesn't have the targeting speed or power to hurt any air vehicles.
+The only machine gun the 775 has available is a coaxial 7.62 mm PKT.
+This weapon is next to useless as open-top vehicles are exceedingly rare and it doesn't have the targeting speed or power to damage any air vehicles.

 {| class="wikitable" style="text-align:center" width="50%"
 |-